erikvalkering/pigro/docs/walkthrough/single_cache.md

 Although the above is already quite concise, if we compare it to the previous design, we can see that for the mouse_pos, we needed to manually introduce an additional lazy function.
 In the previous design, this was not necessary, as the pigro::lazy() function would already support normal functions out of the box (in fact, that was the _only_ requirement).

 In the next section, we will discuss how we can further improve on that, and make it as simple as before.

+// TODO: Integrate this paragraph
+One big difference with the previous design, apart from the algorithmic improvement (i.e. avoiding comparisons), is that we reduced the memory footprint considerably: each lazy function now needs to store only the cache for its own calculated result, whereas previously, it would also hold the caches for all of its dependencies (even though they were already stored in the dependencies themselves if they were lazy).
+On top of that, in the previous design, for lazy functions having zero dependencies, we would still have to store an `std::optional<std::tuple<>>`, whereas in the new design it no longer necessary.

+However, the underlying implementation is much more efficient, both from a work as well as memory perspective.
+// TODO: END - Integrate this paragraph